 This is the final part in the memory and learning series of blogs.
 In this series we have looked at the research to find effective ways to maximise children’s learning.

-In the first part of this blog, it was mentioned that we remember best when new knowledge is linked to existing knowledge, the different components of a program are integrate and information is presented in a pictorial format.
+In the first part of this blog, it was mentioned that we remember best when new knowledge is linked to existing knowledge, the different components of a program are integrate and information is presented in a pictorial and story format.
 In the second part, we discussed how memory is enhanced by using as many senses as possible.

 This blog will look at the research and strategies around the necessity for providing students with multiple opportunities to rehearse, practise and apply the information they are learning.